 ATR-01 is our drug product candidate intended to treat ichthyosis vulgaris.
 The program is currently investigating a proprietary and patent-pending novel engineering segment of human filaggrin protein.
-ATR-01 is being developed as a topical application intended to address ichthyosis vulgaris, a chronic scaly skin disease with an estimated incidence and prevalence of 1 in 250, which gives a total patient population of 1.3 million in the United States.
+It has the potential to address ichthyosis vulgaris, a chronic scaly skin disease with an estimated incidence and prevalence of 1 in 250, which gives a total patient population of 1.3 million in the United States.
 Ichthyosis vulgaris is caused by loss-of-function mutations in the gene encoding filaggrin Using synthetic biology tools for protein engineering, we attached a cell penetrating peptide to filaggrin, which helps facilitate deeper skin delivery for filaggrin.
 This is designed to overcome the impenetrability of the skin barrier, which would otherwise limit topical protein delivery.